EpicEric/sandhole/book/src/local_forwarding.md

 ## Enforcing aliasing

-Aliasing is always enabled for SSH hosts, and is conditionally enabled for TCP hosts that have requested a address different from `localhost` (for example, `my.tunnel` in the previous section).
+Aliasing is always enabled for SSH hosts, and is conditionally enabled for TCP hosts that have requested an address other than `localhost`.

-To enable aliasing for HTTP hosts, pass either the `tcp-alias` command to the remote forwarding command as follows:
+To enable aliasing for HTTP hosts, pass the `tcp-alias` command to the remote forwarding command as follows:

 ```bash
 ssh -p 2222 -R my.tunnel:80:localhost:8080 sandhole.com.br tcp-alias